 Read more about focusing on metrics that matter.

 Use a customer data platform

 We recommend using a customer data platform like Segment when setting up event tracking in Full Stack.
 Doing so can help bypass a common friction point in getting up and running on Full Stack, which is configuring and validating API calls throughout your entire stack.

-The specific use cases you wish to address
+The specific use cases you wish to address.

-The feasibility of addressing these use cases
+The feasibility of addressing these use cases.

-The metrics that will best enable you to do this
+The metrics that will best enable you to do this.

-The most efficient and effective means to embed these metrics into your existing infrastructure
+The most efficient and effective means to embed these metrics into your existing infrastructure.

-Once you’ve identified the events you want to track, the next issue is how best to implement Full Stack on your site.
+After you’ve identified the events you want to track, the next issue is how best to implement Full Stack on your site.
 This involves adapting the Full Stack SDK to meet your organization’s needs.